Etienne357/POLA-02_Analysis/README.md

 # POLA-02_Analysis

-This git page has been created to perform some analyses on the POLA-02 data.
+This git page has been created to perform analyses using data from the POLA detectors.

 Start cloning the git repository
 ```
 git clone https://github.com/Etienne357/POLA-02_Analysis.git
 ```
-Start with downloading the data files (this may take some time) using the scripts `download_all.py`.
-The script asks you which type of file you like to download (csv, root or both).
-They contain the same information, but in different format.
-In the `Analysis_Example`-folder there are some analysis examples using both of the input formats.
-Remember to change the folder where you want to save the data files (last line of the scripts).
-Then, simply do
+## Downloadind data files
+Start with downloading the data files (this may take some time) by simply doing
 ```
 python download_all.py
 ```

-And the download will start.
+Remember to define the directory where you want to save the data files (last line of the script).
+The script asks you which type of file you like to download (csv, root or both).
+They contain the same information, but in different formats (see below).
+In order to download all the data from all three of the POLA detectors simply change the URL (on line 34) to contain `POLA-01`, `POLA-02` or `POLA-03` and run the script again.
+Remember to change the output directory so that you put the data from the various detectors in different folders.
+For the script to work you will need to have wget, installed by doing `pip install wget`

+## Analysing data
+You can read in the ROOT files in python using [uproot](https://github.com/scikit-hep/uproot), without having to install ROOT.
+For CSV files there are alredy built-in functions in python to convert directly CSV to e.g. pandas ([pandas.read_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html)).
+Please look at the following two notebooks on how to read in ROOT or CSV files into data frames in python (means: no ROOT needed), respectively

+* Analysis_Example/test_Polar_csv.ipynb
+* Analysis_Example/test_Polar_uproot.ipynb

+For the latter you would need to install `uproot`.
+If you like to use ROOT you can use the complete example provided in

+* Analysis_Example/RootAnaExample.py

+This script can be run by simply writing `python -i RootAnaExample.py <directory containing data>`.
+See further comments inline.

+## Software setup

-You'd need jupyter notebook for running the analysis examples.
-Either install it stand-alone or follow the instructions below to set up Anaconda and the relevant packages.
+If you want you can do the analysis in jupyter notebook.
+Either install it stand-alone or follow the instructions below to set up Anaconda and the relevant packages. `Uproot` can be installed through pip indstall (see README file of [uproot package](https://github.com/scikit-hep/uproot)).
+You can also do the analysis using the ROOT package.

-## Anaconda setup
+### Anaconda setup

 1. Download Anaconda for linux from [https://repo.anaconda.com/archive/Anaconda2-2018.12-Linux-x86_64.sh](https://www.anaconda.com/download/)
 2. Following the installation instructions at [http://docs.anaconda.com/anaconda/install/linux/](http://docs.anaconda.com/anaconda/install/linux/)